A quiet path

 Rewiring the soul through the body.

 The Hand Psalter is different.
 It is rooted in neurobiology.
-By physically journeying through, touching, and mapping the specific joints and areas of your hand, you neurologically imprint peace and prayer into your nervous system.
+By physically journeying through, touching, and mapping the specific joints and areas of your hand, you neurologically imprint peace and regulation into your nervous system.

 A Journey of Sequential Depth